ALVINdimpos/RwandaRideShare/README.md

 ## Encryption

-All data exchanged through RwandaRideShare's backend API is end-to-end encrypted using the renowned library Crypto-JS with strong keys to ensure the highest level of security.
+All data exchanged through EazyGoRwanda's backend API is end-to-end encrypted using the renowned library Crypto-JS with strong keys to ensure the highest level of security.

 ## License